pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 Select "|||update|||(subject, null);"

-#|en|^ Here, the call to the <code>update</code> function guarantees that the window object (GUI) will be filled with data from the domain object.
+#|en|^ Here, the call to the `update` function guarantees that the window object (GUI) will be filled with data from the domain object.
 But we need some other things in order for this to work.

 Go to: